 Unlimited number of users

 Power BI enables this type of visualization at a very low cost and makes it available for an unlimited number of users.
 For this type of scenario, we, at LACO, choose to embed Power BI in the company’s web portal.
-Thanks to role-base access, the user can only work with the data he’s allowed to see.
+Thanks to role-based access, the user can only work with the data he’s allowed to see.
 But more importantly: the user has access to the navigation functionalities of the tool, to make selections, drill down, and more.
 And what’s more, we even found a clever way to make multi-language availability of the reports easy.
-You can read more about such a solution we built for a customer in the HR industry in this blog post.

 Example of Power BI dashboard embedded in a company portal.
 Source: Microsoft.com.

 But unfortunately, there’s no such thing as a free lunch.
-Although license costs per user may be low, when there are thousands – or even ten of thousands – of users, the total cost quickly spins out of control.
+Although licence costs per user may be low, when there are thousands – or even tens of thousands – of users, the total cost quickly spins out of control.
 To avoid that, the trick is to define a small number of power users and provide them with full self-service functionalities and capabilities.
-The reporting they come up with – at a low total license cost – can then be shared to the large audience of ‘visual-only’ customers through the company’s portal.
-By embedding data visualization in the portal, a lot of the user functionalities with regard to visualization are still usable – such as navigating data, selecting and filtering data, and more – without the need the pay license fees for every one of those end-users.
+The reporting they come up with – at a low total licence cost – can then be shared to the large audience of ‘visual-only’ customers through the company’s portal.
+By embedding data visualisation in the portal, a lot of the user functionalities with regard to visualization are still usable – such as navigating data, selecting and filtering data, and more – without the need to pay licence fees for every one of those end-users.

 Example of Power BI dashboard embedded in a company portal.
 Source: Microsoft.com.